H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 ### Feedback loops into global settings

 Because the Constitutional Guardian maintains a detailed audit trail and WOAH/DGM analyzers report complexity and integration measures, higher‑level optimization or governance processes can examine these records to motivate adjustments—tightening constraints, altering role emphasis, or changing orchestrator modes when certain patterns of violations or instabilities are observed.
+As shown in Figure 15.1, optimization and governance processes read complexity labels and audit logs from memory and introspection and feed them back into the global control layer.

 This creates a cycle in which high‑level state affects behavior, and observed behavior, recorded in introspective and consolidated structures, informs subsequent changes to that state.